webexpress-framework/WebExpress/doc/development_guide.md

 |----------------------------|-----------------------
 |LogManager                  |Allows to create, view, and delete logs used for troubleshooting and monitoring system performance.
 |PackageManager              |Management of packages that extend the functionality of `WebExpress`.
-|PluginManager               |Management of extension modules that extend the functionality of `WebExpress`.
+|PluginManager               |Management of extension addons that extend the functionality of `WebExpress`.
 |ApplicationManager          |An application is the logical combination of functionalities into an application system.
-|ModuleManager               |Modules encapsulate (web) elements and make them available for one or more applications.
 |EventManager                |Manages and triggers events triggered by specific actions in the system.
 |JobManager                  |Jobs can be used for cyclic processing of tasks.
 |ResponseManager             |Represent HTML pages that are returned with a StatusCode other than 200.